hribcek/tag/README.md

 tag
 ===
-**tag** is a command line tool to manipulate tags on Mac OS X files (10.9 Mavericks and above), and to query for files with those tags. **tag** can use the file system's built-in metadata search functionality to rapidly find all files that have been tagged with a given set of tags.
+**tag** is a command line tool to manipulate tags on Mac OS X files (original worked from 10.9 Mavericks to 10.11 El Capitan, but since 10.12 Sierra the tags and its colors were put in SQLite database and locked), and to query for files with those tags. **tag** now needs to use SQLite database in `~/Library/SyncedPreferences/com.apple.kvs/com.apple.KeyValueService-Production.sqlite`.
+Finding information about tags (color, etc.) can be found in column `ZPLISTDATAVALUE` of table `ZSYDMANAGEDKEYVALUE` where the `ZKEY` has value of `'FinderTagDict'`.

 Usage
 ---